Two-state solution: Other solutions

-Another option is the binational solution, which could either be a twin regime federalist arrangement or a unitary state, and the Allon Plan, also known as the "no-state solution".
+The main alternative is the binational solution, which could either be a twin regime federalist arrangement or a unitary state.
+Other alternatives are the three-state solution and the Jordanian option, also known as the "no-state solution".

 Three-state solution

 The three-state solution has been proposed as another alternative.
-The New York Times reported that Egypt and Jordan were concerned about having to retake responsibility for Gaza and the West Bank.
+The New York Times in 2009 reported that Egypt and Jordan were concerned about having to retake responsibility for Gaza and the West Bank.
 In effect, the result would be Gaza returning to Egyptian rule, and the West Bank to Jordan.